Luang Wichitwathakan: Post-war service

 After having been granted freedom, Wichitwathakan temporarily dissociated himself from politics and became a nationally prominent playwright, author, and historian.
 Most of his plays, songs, fictions as well as history and religious books were composed during the three years following his release from incarceration.

 In 1947, Wichitwathakan assisted Field Marshal Pibulsongkram in staging a coup d'état which toppled the existing government from power.
 Wichitwathakan served in the new government as Minister of Finance and Minister of Economic Affairs and subsequently became Ambassador to India in 1952 and Ambassador to Switzerland, Austria, and Yugoslavia in 1953.
 He also promoted the unification and nationalism of the people of Thailand by composing a series of nationalistic theatrical works, known as the Anupap series, which were performed at the National Theater.
 This series of plays, titled Anupap Porkoon Ramkamhaeng (Power of King Ramkamhaeng), Anupap Haeng Kwam Seasala (Power of Sacrifice), Anupap Haeng Kwam Rak (Power of Love) were composed at the urging of Pibulsongkram with the purpose of strengthening the unity and cohesiveness of the Thai people.
+Saipan Puriwanchana notes what one of them was made of.
+Anupap Porkoon Ramkamhaeng (อานุภาพพ่อขุนรามคำแหง) sets lines taken from the first Sukhothai inscription to music, among them the passages on fish in the water and rice in the fields and on trade in cattle and horses.
+She reads the song as carrying the inscription's picture of an abundant land to a mass audience.

 In 1958, Luang Wichitwathakan participated in the coup d'état staged by Field Marshal Sarit Thanarat that removed Pibulsongkram from power.
-Wichitwathakan assumed the title of Paladbunchagarn (ปลัดบัญชาการ) of the Prime Minister's Office, equivalent to the Assistant to the Prime Minister.
+In 1959 Wichitwathakan assumed the title of Paladbunchagarn (ปลัดบัญชาการ) of the Prime Minister's Office, equivalent to the Assistant to the Prime Minister.
+In the same year, he was appointed Secretary-General of the National Security Council, becoming the first person to hold this position.
 He served Field Marshal Sarit as his closest confidant and advisor and played an active role in promoting Thai nationalism.